 Once it is determined that you were injured on the job, it will be decided what type of injury you have.
 An injury does not need to be the result of a sudden accident such as a fall.
 Injuries that result due to repeated physical motions while performing your job are also covered by workers’ compensation.
 The types of injuries you can sustain are:

-- Specific – A specific injury is an injury that has a definite time and place of occurrence.
+A specific injury is an injury that has a definite time and place of occurrence.
 As an example, hurting yourself falling off a ladder or lifting a heavy box are examples of a specific injury.
+These injuries can include:

 After determining whether an injury occurred on the job and depending on what type of injury occurred, you may begin receiving workers’ compensation benefits.
 Some of the types of benefits are as follows:

-Please contact us today for a FREE 30-minute consultation with our workers compensation attorneys.
-Our attorneys are available to meet with you during business hours, evenings, and weekends.
+Please contact us today for a FREE 30-minute consultation with our worker’s compensation attorneys.
+Our worker compensation attorneys are available to meet with you during business hours, evenings, and weekends.
 Allegiance Law is located in San Francisco, but we will be happy to drive and meet you.
-You may contact Allegiance Law, experienced attorneys and workers’ compensation attorneys, at (415) 404-6395.
+You may contact Allegiance Law, experienced attorneys and workers’ compensation attorneys, at 415-404-6395.
 Or you may contact us by filling out the client inquiry form on this page.